Submitty/submitty.github.io/_docs/instructor/room_templates.md

 ### Missing / Incomplete Data and Errors

-If the building and room names in the student's json file do not match the names of the above directories, they will see a message instead of the room.
+If the building and room names in the student's json file do not match a valid room template and seating configuration, the student will instead see the following error message:

 ![](/images/room_templates_nav_page_no_template.png)

-If the student does not have a report generated, their information will be filled out with `SEE INSTRUCTOR`
+Similarly, if the student does not have a valid seating assignment, they will be directed to see the instructor at the start of the exam:

 ![](/images/room_templates_nav_page_no_report.png)